Skip to Main Content

 • Funding time: Three or more business days.

 Many banks take longer to process applications and fund loans than online lenders.
-They also have more stringent credit requirements.
+They also have more stringent credit score requirements.
 That can make it harder for you to qualify if you have imperfect credit.

 Credit union